-It seems you’ve come across certain websites that provide the estimated reading time of an article like this one.
+You’ve might come across certain websites that provide the estimated reading time of an article like this one.
 Personally, when I saw this, I thought it was a bit absurd.

-However, I’ve already come across several articles explaining that displaying the estimated reading time increases engagement with the content.
+However, I’ve already come across several articles explaining that displaying the estimated reading time can increases engagement with the content.

 It has been found that users who know the time they need to invest in reading an article tend to read more of the same article, and their time spent on the site increases by about 10%.
 I refrained from explaining why, but it seems to be simple psychology at work.